-The city's reserve protects the city from sudden changes in the local economy and gives leaders time to make changes if a long-term change such as a major plant closing, or loss of an ongoing revenue source occurs.
+1. The City's reserve protects the City from sudden changes in the local economy and gives leaders time to make changes if a long-term change such as a major plant closing, or loss of an ongoing revenue source occurs.

-The capital project accounts will allow the city to keep up with major capital replacement projects.
+The capital project accounts will allow the City to keep up with major capital replacement projects.
 In recent years, city leaders have utilized capital project funds as leverage in obtaining federal grants for infrastructure replacement projects.
-The city's capital project accounts totaled \$618,718 as of December 31, 2018.
+The City's capital project accounts totaled \$601,372 as of December 31, 2019.

-Comparison of the Final 2017 Budget with the Actual Expenditures
+Comparison of the Final 2019 Budget with the Actual Expenditures

 The major variance in the General Fund expenditures is in the public safety category.
-The variation is \$873,486 and is due to an unexpected expenditure towards acquiring a fire truck.
+The variation is \$30,294 and is due to an unexpected expenditure towards salaries to hire fire fighters

-Comparison of the original 2017 Budget with the Final Amended Budget
+Comparison of the original 2019 Budget with the Final Amended Budget